 1. Reserve Requirement

 One of the major tools of monetary policy is the reserve requirement.
-By definition, a reserve requirement is a mandate developed and implemented by the central bank that tells how much money commercial banks are allowed to keep.
+It is a mandate developed and implemented by the central bank that tells how much money commercial banks and other depository institutions are allowed to keep.

-As a further backgrounder, whenever customers deposit money, their banks hold a portion of these deposits and loans the rest out.
-The process is called fractional reserve banking, and the central bank dictates through the reserve requirement what fraction of the deposits banks are allowed to keep.
-In other words, the reserve requirement influences the quantity of cash available in commercial banks, thus influencing their liquidity.
+Note that banks generally operate by holding a portion of money deposited by their customers and handling out the rest as loans.
+This is fractional reserve banking.
+The central bank dictates through the reserve requirement what fraction of the deposits banks are allowed to keep.
+In other words, it influences the liquidity of banks because it dictates the quantity of cash available for lending.

-Raising the reserve requirement effectively increases the availability of cash in commercial banks.
+Raising the reserve requirement effectively increases the availability of cash in banks.
 Doing so increases the overall money supply.
 With more cash on hand, these banks can easily hand out loans to their customers.
-Because they compete for customers, interest rates subsequently go down to encourage people to borrow money.
+Because they compete for customers, they can lower their interest rates to encourage people to borrow money from them.

 Meanwhile, decreasing the reserve requirement decreases the availability of cash in commercial banks, as well as the overall money supply.
 This affects the capability of banks to hand out loans.
 In other words, increasing the reserve requirement encourages lending-borrowing activities and decreasing it discourages such activities in the economy.